Regressive versions of Hindman's Theorem: Restrictions of the Regressive Hindman's Theorem

-We don't know if the reduction in the previous theorem can be reversed.
+We do not know if the reduction in Theorem~\ref{thm:acareght} can be reversed.

 We next show that $\lambda\regHT^{=2}[\ap]$ already implies Arithmetical Comprehension.
-The proof is reminiscent of the proof that $\HT^{\leq 2}_2$ with apartness implies $\ACA_0$ in \cite{Car-Kol-Lep-Zda:20}, but the use of $\lambda$-regressive colorings allows us to avoid the parity argument used in that proof.
-As happens in the proofs of independence from Peano Arithmetic \cite{Kan-McA:87}, the use of regressive colorings simplifies the combinatorics.
+The proof is reminiscent of the proof that $\HT^{\leq 2}_2[\ap]$ implies $\ACA_0$ in~\cite{Car-Kol-Lep-Zda:20}, but the use of $\lambda$-regressive colourings allows us to avoid the parity argument used in that proof.
+As happens in the proofs of independence of combinatorial principles from Peano Arithmetic \cite{Kan-McA:87}, in the present setting the use of regressive colourings simplifies the combinatorics.

 Let $\RAN$ be the $\Pi^1_2$ principle stating that for every injective function $f:\Nat\to \Nat$ the range of $f$ (denoted by $\rho(f)$) exists.
-It is well-known that $\RAN$ is equivalent to $\ACA_0$ (see \cite{Sim:SOSOA}).
+It is well-known that $\RAN$ is equivalent to $\ACA_0$ (see~\cite{Sim:SOSOA}).